EXPERIENCING AN ALARM? CALL CENTRAL STATION AT: 877-263-1888

 ** Apprenticeships available and begin at 50% of the Regulated Rate.

-The value of experience cannot be emphasized enough, which is working for a 4security.org member company like this can get you in the door and on projects much quicker to gain that experience.
+The value of experience cannot be emphasized enough, which is working for A & E Security and Electronic Solutions like this can get you in the door and on projects much quicker to gain that experience.
 As you gain experience and develop leadership skills, anyone starting out as a Low Voltage Technicians can progress to senior roles like Foreman, Project Manager, or even Operations Manager.

-By working as a Low Voltage Technician for an 4security.org member company you will be continuously introduced to new technologies and improving your opportunities in the field.
+By working as a Low Voltage Technician for A & E Security and Electronic Solutions you will be continuously introduced to new technologies and improving your opportunities in the field.